tlawson49/Khan-Academy/README.md

 - Geek of the Week: Mastery - Finish 5 mastery challenges in a week

 - Sticktoitiveness - Answer a problem correctly after having some trouble with many problems and sticking with the skill

+- Going Transonic - Quickly & correctly answer 10 skill problems in a row (time limit depends on difficulty)

+- Going Supersonic - Quickly & correctly answer 20 skill problems in a row (time limit depends on difficulty)

+- Tenacity - Answer more than 50 problems mostly correctly in a skill before becoming proficient

+-

 Earth Badges: